Automating Jira Ticketing

 3. Enable the severity levels that you want to map and define the **Priority** value in Jira associated with each severity level in OX.

-**To set automatic status updates:**
+**To configure automatic Jira status updates:**

 1. Go to **Settings > TICKETING AND MESSAGING**.